 What to look for

 Remember that you don’t always have to rely on fresh veg – frozen, canned or dried varieties are all suitable too.
-When it comes to choosing canned or dried veggies, check the ingredients list and choose those with reduced or no added salt, no added fat or sugar, and that is canned in natural juices, not syrup.
+When it comes to choosing canned or dried veggies, check the ingredients list and choose those with reduced or no added salt, no added fat or sugar.

-The intake of some salted, dried, fermented or pickled vegetables has been associated with an increased risk of some cancers (2),so it is recommended to limit these foods as much as possible .
-Also limit fried vegetables such as potato and vegetable chips and crisps as they add unnecessary kilojoules (energy) and added salt to your diet.
+The intake of some salted, dried, fermented or pickled vegetables has been associated with an increased risk of some cancers (2), so it is recommended to limit these foods as much as possible.
+Also, limit fried vegetables such as potato and vegetable chips and crisps as they add unnecessary kilojoules (energy) and added salt to your diet.
 Chips and crisps do not fall into the vegetable food group but are classed as “occasional” or “extra” foods.
+Fried foods such as chips, crisps and hashbrowns are sources of saturated and trans-fats which are not good for our health and should be reduced as much as possible.

 1 – 2011-12 Australian Health Survey: Nutrition First Results – Food & Nutrients